crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

-If there is an issue, you can either fix the issue (for example by using `Sync` primitives), or start a concurrent execution context and spawn the fibers that can't run in parallel there, or choose to not resize the default execution context (no parallelism until you opt-in).
+If there is an issue, you can either fix the issue (for example by using `Sync` primitives), or start a concurrent execution context and spawn the fibers that can't run in parallel there, or choose to not resize the default context (no parallelism until you opt-in).

 In any case, drop the argument.